leofdgit/fantasy-football/README.md

 ppg_swing_by_team.py computes how points hauls are affected by opponent.

 player_histories_farm.py scrapes the relevant API for info on players' previous games.
+###Would be cool to see how it affects defenders, mids and strikers individually.